Ukraine agency says allegations against Burisma cover period before Biden joined

 “At the moment, this case is up in the air, so to speak.
 Up in the air means that there is no active investigative work ongoing.
 At the moment, detectives and prosecutors do not understand what they are supposed to be investigating,” Kholodnytsky said.

+Likewise, he said his department couldn’t initiate an investigation based solely on comments it had heard from the U.S. side.

+“If there was pressure from an official of a foreign country then, first off, the law enforcement agencies of that country must ask what it was.”

-Reporting by Pavel Polityuk and Maria Tsvetkova; Writing by Polina Ivanova; Editing by Peter Graff
+Reporting by Pavel Polityuk, Polina Ivanova and Maria Tsvetkova; Writing by Polina Ivanova and Matthias Williams; Editing by Peter Graff and Alistair Bell